christofolo/christofolo.github.io/musictheory.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/cC4DzsV4ivs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Part 9: Playing Scales Across the E, A, and D Strings
+## Chapter 9: Playing Scales Across the E, A, and D Strings

 The hard part about playing scales on a single string is that you are constantly shifting your left hand around the neck.
 The reason why I teach this way is to help you visualize the logic of notes that are higher in pitch get closer to the bridge/right hand/sound hole.
 When you want to play notes that go lower in pitch, you move towards the nut/head stock.